LIFE Oak Processionary

 Comparing various types of road verges

-To investigate which type of road verge is most attractive to parasitoid wasps and flies, the project will compare various forms of verge management with one another, at trial locations in Flanders and the Netherlands.
-In concrete terms, this means that each type of verge management will be assessed to understand how many and which species of parasitoid wasps and flies are found in the nests of the oak processionary and the corresponding impact on the quantities of caterpillars.
+To investigate which type of road verge is most attractive to parasitoid wasps and flies, the project compared various forms of road verges with one another, at trial locations in Flanders and the Netherlands.
+In concrete terms, this means that each type of verge will be assessed to understand how many and which species of parasitoid wasps and flies are found in the nests of the oak processionary and the corresponding impact on the quantities of caterpillars.

-The project partners at the trial locations will ensure that the road verges with infected oaks are managed in various ways:
+The project partners at the trial locations ensured that the road verges with infected oaks are managed in various ways:

 • Grassy verges, with few or no herbaceous plants